 Active movements are dorsiflexion and plantar flexion.

 Though [lantarflexion and dorsiflexion are primary movements, biomechanically, a certain amount of motion is allowed in all planes.
 When the ankle goes from full plantarflexion to full dorsiflexion, the distance between the lateral and medial malleoli increases by approximately 1.5 mm.
-Rotation, as much as 6 degree of the tibia on the talus can also occur while a person is walking.
+Rotation, as much as 6 degrees of the tibia on the talus can also occur while a person is walking.

 Blood Supply of Ankle Joint

-Ankle joint is supplied by the deep peroneal and tibial nerves.
+The ankle joint is supplied by the deep peroneal and tibial nerves.